ngugimuchangi/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 3. Function that prints out a string using _putchar and pointers
 4. Function that prints out string in reverse
 5. Function that reverses the order of characters in a string
-6. Function that skips one character when printing them.
+6. Function that skips one character when printing them
+7. Function that prints second half of a string